skip to main content

 Article by Adam Fenster

-As its title suggests, this healthcare job has two parts: medical billing and medical coding.
-What’s the difference?
+As the title suggests, this healthcare job has two parts.
+So what’s the difference between medical billing and medical coding?

-Medical billing involves submitting claims to patients’ health insurance companies for reimbursement of services or treatments provided.
-It also sometimes involves billing patients for their portion of the expenses not covered by their insurance provider.
+• Medical billing involves submitting claims to patients’ health insurance companies for reimbursement of services or treatments provided.
+It also sometimes involves billing patients for their portion of the expenses not covered by their insurance providers.

-For example, if a medical provider questions whether a patient may be deficient in vitamin D, they might order a blood test to check the patient’s levels of this nutrient.
-The CPT test code for a vitamin D blood test is 2128210.1 The medical coder would input this code into the patient’s digital medical records, also known as an electronic health record (EHR).
-This code not only helps keep an accurate record of the patient’s health information but also provides the information health insurance companies need when settling insurance claims.
+The medical coder would input this code into the patient’s digital medical records, also known as an electronic health record (EHR).
+This code not only helps keep an accurate record of the patient’s health information but also provides health insurance companies with the information they need for settling insurance claims.

 Although some healthcare organizations hire both medical billers and medical coders, others hire one person to perform both functions.
 This person is titled a medical biller and coder.